GreatCowBASIC/Help/output/md/overview_apple_macos_gcbasic.md

 The GCBASIC compiler can be used with the Apple macOS operating system.
 It should run on any version from Snow Leopard 10.6 and above.
-It is guaranteed to run on both High Sierra 10.13 and Mojave 10.14 which have been extensively tested.
+It is guaranteed to run on both High Sierra 10.13 and Mojave 10.14, which have been extensively tested.

 You have a choice to make.
 You can either:

 <div class="orderedlist">

-1.  download a macOS installer which will install a precompiled 64 bit binary for the GCBASIC compiler along with support files and some optional components; or
+1.  download a macOS installer which will install a precompiled 64-bit binary for the GCBASIC compiler, along with support files and some optional components; or
-2.  download, compile and install the GCBASIC compiler from the source files.
+2.  download, compile, and install the GCBASIC compiler from the source files.

 </div>

 There are instructions below for both choices.
-If I was you, I would use the macOS GCBASIC Installer and save valuable programming time :-)
+If you use the macOS GCBASIC Installer, you will save valuable programming time.

 <span class="strong">**Instructions for using the GCBASIC
 Installer**</span>